 There are two boot loaders present on the NOR flash memory chip.
-Secondary is the main one, that is executed by default.
-This is the one that can be upgraded.
-In case something goes wrong in the upgrade process, or you have set some incorrect settings that render it unusable, you can load the Primary boot loader by holding the Software Reset 1 button (S1) or jumper (JP301), connecting the power, and then releasing the button/jumper.
-The Primary boot loader has the default settings, which can not be changed.
+The main one, that is executed by default, and the Backup, which is built-in failsafe.
+In case something goes wrong in the upgrade process, or you have set some incorrect settings that render it unusable, you can load the Backup boot loader by holding the Software Reset 1 button (S301) connecting the power, and then releasing the button/jumper.
+The Backup boot loader uses Default settings, which can not be changed.
 It is also not possible to upgrade it.
+In case the Main Bootloader is damaged, RouterOS v3.23 supports Permanently setting the Backup Boot Loader as Main (thus avoiding the need to hold the button).

-RouterOS on RouterBOARD 493
+RouterOS on RouterBOARD 450